Vendetaaaa/VEND/README.md

 - control-flow mistakes through structured `if` and `while` forms
 - ambiguous memory operands through explicit addressing forms

+## How People Will Use It

+The long-term shape of the tool is simple:

+- write VEND source files
+- run the compiler or checker from the command line
+- get either a compiled binary or a precise diagnostic
+- use the output in real systems code, not just in a toy demo

+That is why the repository is being built with documentation, tests, and stage-by-stage implementation instead of a single giant code drop.

 ## What Is In This Repo Right Now

 This repository currently holds the stage 1 language model: